 I always recommend to buy a travel insurance, which can literally be your lifeline if something happens to you and if your luggage is lost or stolen.
 I always use World Nomads Travel insurance for independent travelers.
 It’s easy to buy, extend & claim online, even after you’ve left home.
 Get yours here.

-Planning a Trip to Valencia
+Planning a Trip the Fallas de Valencia

 Valencia, the capital of the autonomous community of Valencia and the third-largest city in Spain after Madrid and Barcelona, is located on the east coast of Spain, around 300 Km (186 mi) of Madrid, Spain’s capital (check map here).